 The 5 Biggest Online Privacy Myths Debunked

-As far as our daily activities are concerned, much of what we used to do offline (or in real life) such as shopping, paying the bills, watching TV shows and movies have intuitively transitioned their way online for our own convenience.
-So, now that much of what we do in life have been associated with the Internet, how sure are you about everything you know about online security and internet privacy?
+As far as our daily activities are concerned, much of what we used to do offline (or in real life) like shopping, paying bills, watching TV and movies have intuitively transitioned their way to an online form.
+So, now that much of what we do in life have been associated with the internet, how sure are you about the online security and privacy?

 In this post we break down the list of the five biggest online privacy myths you may not have heard of yet:

-5 Five Biggest Myths About Online Privacy You May Not Know Of:
+5 Five Biggest Myths About Online Privacy You Might Have Missed:

 1. Going Incognito Hides Your Browsing Activities